projectara/greybus-spec/source/module_interface_lifecycles.rst

 .. image:: /img/dot/module-lifecycle.png
    :align: center

-A :ref:`Module's <glossary-module>` relationship with the :ref:`Greybus System <glossary-greybus-system>` is simple: the module is either attached to the :ref:`Frame <glossary-frame>` via one or more :ref:`Interface Blocks <glossary-interface-block>` in exactly one :ref:`Slot <glossary-slot>`, in which case the entire Module is in the MODULE_ATTACHED state, or it has been detached entirely, in which case it is not considered a part of the Greybus System.
+A :term:`Module`'s relationship with the :term:`Greybus System` is simple: the module is either attached to the :term:`Frame` via one or more :term:`Interface Block`\s in exactly one :term:`Slot`, in which case the entire Module is in the MODULE_ATTACHED state, or it has been detached entirely, in which case it is not considered a part of the Greybus System.

-The following sections describe the relationship between these states, the transitions between them, and certain Greybus :ref:`Operations
+The following sections describe the relationship between these states, the transitions between them, and certain Greybus :term:`Operation`\s.
-<glossary-operation>`.

 .. _lifecycles_module_attach: